Best temp for aircon

 Source: Air Conditioner Buying Guide, Harvey Norman.
 General guide only.

-Also keep in mind the ceiling height of the area you’re looking to heat or cool.
-The higher the ceiling, the more powerful of an air conditioner you will need.
+The ceiling height of the area you’re heating or cooling can change the heating or cooling capacity of your air conditioner.
+The higher the ceiling, the more powerful an air conditioner you will need.
 If you’re unsure about what size air conditioner you need, seek a professional quote.

 Compare cheap electricity deals

-As the seasons change, it’s a good idea to assess your current energy plan and review the rates you pay.
-Paying less for electricity can help minimise air conditioner running costs.
+As the seasons change, it’s a good idea to assess your current energy plan and review the usage rates you are being charged.
+Minimising usage rates will also help minimise air conditioner running costs, among running costs of other home appliances.

 Canstar Blue has made it easier to compare providers by listing some of the cheapest deals in each state below.